zeynalzeynalov/job-management-service/README.md

 **State:**

 Applied to Job states for having a state machine implementation to design flow between different states.
 Flexibility is, any new job state can be added to solution by implementing IJobState interface.
-And also transition between these states can be handled with IJobState .changeState() method.
+And also transition between these states can be handled with ```IJobState.changeState()``` method.

 **Template Method:**